What You’ll Learn 💾

 Copy files to network drives

-Copy files to FTP server
+Copy files to an FTP server

 Stop measurement / Shut down the PC